-The Office of Public and Indian Housing (PIH) is developing a Physical Needs Assessment (PNA) process to achieve a number of critical goals in the management of public housing and HUD’s oversight of Public Housing Authorities (PHAs).
+The Office of Public and Indian Housing (PIH) has developed a Physical Needs Assessment (PNA) process to achieve a number of critical goals in the management of public housing and HUD’s oversight of Public Housing Authorities (PHAs).

-The primary objectives of the new PNA process will be to:
+The primary objectives of the PNA process are to:

-In addition to the PNA tool, the PNA process includes two new rules which serve to implement the PNA requirement and set out the basic outline and protocols of the process.
-The PNA Rule will require all 3000+ PHAs nationwide to complete a comprehensive PNA for each of their public housing developments once every five years and to update these assessments annually.
-A new Energy Audit Rule will establish standards for public housing energy audits, integrating energy conservation measures with capital planning in a holistic planning approach.
-As of July, 2012 the rules are both in the final rulemaking process and are expected to be published as final rules in the fall of 2012 for immediate implementation by PHAs over the ensuing one year period with due dates based upon fiscal year end dates.
+In addition to the PNA tool, the PNA process includes new rules which serve to implement the PNA requirement and set out the basic outline and protocols of the process.
+The proposed PNA Rule will require large PHAs (those with 250 or more public housing units) to complete a comprehensive PNA for each of their public housing developments once every five years and to update these assessments annually.
+A proposed Energy Audit Rule will establish standards for public housing energy audits applicable to all PHAs regardless of size, integrating energy conservation measures with capital planning in a comprehensive planning approach.

-A final version of the GPNA tool (version 1.0 dated July 2, 2012) including a final draft users guide is available to PHAs to begin using in advance of the final rules.
+Final version of the GPNA tool (version 1.0 dated July 2, 2012) including a final users guide is available to PHAs (see link to GPNA Tool Page below) to begin using in advance of the final rules.
 In addition we provide a working GPNA tool sample which has been populated with generic data so that users can begin to learn its functions and architecture.
-A memo was emailed to all PHAs on October 5, 2012 regarding this initiative.